phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 one, depending on what you are working on.

 Let's step through this and take a look at what is going on here.
 The first
-directive: `listen 80;` is pretty clear, it is telling nginx to listen on port 80 for this particular kind of request.
-The next line is crucial
+directive: `listen 80;` is pretty clear, it is telling Nginx to listen on port 80 for this particular kind of request.
+The next line is crucial:
-- `server_name` is used to tell Nginx with which server block to forward an incoming request to.
-In your case, depending on what domain name you have for your Django server, you can configure this as necessary.
+`server_name` is used to tell Nginx which server block to forward an incoming request to.
+In your case, you can configure this as necessary.
 I might have a line like `server_name api.phizzle.space;` or something similar.

 The next three lines beginning with `location /static/ { ...` are used to help incoming requests trying to find the static resources you've configured in your